-The 32-bit counter-enable register mcounteren controls the availability of the hardware performance-monitoring counters to the next-lowest privileged mode.
+The 32-bit counter-enable registers mcounteren and scounteren control the availability of the hardware performance-monitoring counters to the next-lowest privileged mode.

 The settings in these registers only control accessibility.
 The act of reading or writing these enable registers does not affect the underlying counters, which continue to increment when not accessible.